DBIYA26/pro-tasker-frontend/README.md

 # 🌐 Pro-Tasker Frontend
-before anyhting else i had all my code well prepareed and when it crashed or just simple typos or routes didnt a line i started over which i shouldnt have done had do all my code over the weekend and i got help aswell and this where im at thusfar.
+Before anything else  I want to say that I originally had all my code well-prepared.
+But when it crashed or things like typos or broken routes caused issues, I restarted everything from scratch, which I now realize I shouldn’t have done.
+I ended up redoing the entire codebase over the weekend, and I did get some help along the way.
+This is where I’m at so far.

 (help by Yusuf,Reagan,David,Rico,Manasa,Menro)
 {made alot of repos}